Pin4sf/force-tribble-chef/README.md

 cd force-tribble-chef
 ```

-3. Open the Jupyter notebook and see the EDA
+3. Open the python file and see the EDA

 ## **Results**

 The analysis showed that there is a strong correlation between the ratings of CodeChef and Codeforces users.
 This means that you can use a user's rating on one platform to predict their rating on the other platform.

 The prediction model was able to predict the ratings of users with an accuracy of 80%.
 This means that the model was able to correctly predict the rating of a user 80% of the time.

+I have created an website based on the results of machine learning model from python file you can check out the website from here[https://pin4sf.github.io/force-tribble-chef/]

 #### Screen Shots
 <p float ="left">